RoryDuncan/FurnitureBox/README.md

 ## Update Data from DB

-Since building ValueLink is static, dynamic routes such as collections and such need data to base themselves off of.
+Since building ValueLink is static, dynamic routes such as collections pages need data to base themselves off of.
 Using the command below will update the local copy (located in `client/collections.json`):

 ```
 $ npm run update